 7.1.11 Generation-Skipping Tax.
 “Generation-skipping tax” means any tax imposed under Chapter 13 of the Internal Revenue Code or similar state statute.

 7.1.12 Guardian.
-“Guardian” means a person or entity who is appointed by will or a court to exercise some or all of the powers and duties conferred or imposed by law for the care of a minor or that minor’s estate or both.
+“Guardian” means a person or entity who is appointed by will or a court to exercise some or all of the powers and duties conferred or imposed by law for the care of a minor or that minor’s estate or both. – Not applicable as any distributions will take place only on completion of their degree which by then neither child will be a minor.

 7.1.13 Determination of Incapacity.
-I am “incapacitated” only if a court determines I am incompetent and a Guardian and Conservator are judicially appointed for me.
+I am “incapacitated” only if a court determines I am incompetent based on opinions provided by 2 independent doctors of which I will have the ability to select by own doctor who should evaluate me and a Guardian and Conservator are judicially appointed for me.
 When I am incapacitated, I shall cease to be a Trustee and the named successor Trustee shall assume the duties of Trustee.
 Any reference to my “incapacity” refers to a period while I am “incapacitated.”

 7.1.14 Financial Dependent.
 “Financial dependent of mine” means an individual for whom I have provided funds for support, health care, or education and who is dependent upon me for such funds.